 Going through a divorce is always a challenge.
 Even an uncontested divorce can try the patience of the most amicable person.
 With so much at stake, it is crucial to avoid making mistakes that add to the difficulty of the process.

-At the law office of Keith B. Schulefand, Esq., in Williamsville, New York, we focus on helping people avoid the pitfalls of the divorce process and arrive at a solution that works for everyone involved.
+I am family law attorney Keith Schulefand and at the law office of Keith B. Schulefand, Esq., in Williamsville, New York, I focus on helping people avoid the pitfalls of the divorce process and arrive at a solution that works for everyone involved.

 Are you ready to speak to an experienced lawyer about your divorce-related legal needs?
 Call 716-568-4453 to schedule a free phone consultation.